widgetbook/widgetbook/packages/widgetbook/README.md

 │  ├─ core_api
 ```

-To create a widgetbook for the `ui_components` package we recommend to create a new folder named `widgetbooks` in the root of the repository and add a flutter (desktop) app named `ui_components_widgetbook`.
+To create a widgetbook for the `ui_components` package, we recommend to create a new folder named `widgetbooks` in the root of the repository and add a flutter (desktop) app named `ui_components_widgetbook`.
 The folder structure of your repository will look like this:

 ```
 monorepo